Generic name: aprepitant (oral/injection) [ a-PREP-i-tant ]

 What other drugs will affect aprepitant?

-Many drugs can interact with aprepitant.
+Many drugs can affect aprepitant.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Not all possible interactions are listed here.
+Tell your doctor about all other medicines you use.

 More about aprepitant